El Paso County issuing new mail ballots after race was not printed - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — The City of El Paso and Office of Emergency Management launched an online dashboard to track information regarding the ongoing migrant crisis in the El Paso region.
 The Migrant Situational Awareness Dashboard includes weekly data on the number of encounters reported by federal agencies,...

+'There is no more migrant surge': Shelters say they are seeing fewer migrants

-EL PASO, Texas (KFOX14/CBS4) — Shelters across El Paso appear to be less crowded with migrants despite more of them making their way through the borderland.
+EL PASO, TX ( KFOX14) — Shelters across El Paso appear to be less crowded with migrants despite more of them making their way through the borderland.
 "It's a bit calmer even though we are seeing a large number of individuals," said John Martin, Deputy Director of the Opportunity Center for the homeless.

 Las Cruces police involved in pursuit of stolen car from El Paso